encode/uvicorn/README.md

 $ pip install uvicorn[standard]
 ```

-This will install uvicorn with "fast" dependencies (where possible) and other "goodies".
+This will install uvicorn with "Cython-based" dependencies (where possible) and other "optional extras".

-In this context, "fast" means the following:
+In this context, "Cython-based" means the following:

 - the event loop `uvloop` will be installed and used if possible.
 - the http protocol will be handled by `httptools` if possible.
 - the websocket protocol will be handled by `websockets` (should you want to use `wsproto` you'd need to install it manually) if possible.

-Goodies meaning that:
+Moreover, "optional extras" means that:

 - the `--reloader` flag in development mode will use `watchgod`.
 - windows users will have `colorama` installed for the colored logs.